 For instance, its security infrastructure is now on the same level as other reliable crypto exchanges.
 Funds are stored securely in cold storage and users can activate various security features to further protect their account.

 As far as cryptocurrencies and payment methods are concerned, Bitfinex offers a decent variety of options and affordable bank wire fees.
-Aware of the popularity of crypto assets among seasoned traders, Bitfinex has added support for margin trading, lending, and various order types.
-It even has its own OTC desk for corporate accounts.

 About The Author